Six things to know about Sharia divorce in UAE from 2025

 The Family Guidance Section: Mandatory and Non-Skippable

 Before any Muslim couple can file a divorce petition with the Personal Status Court, both spouses must attend the Family Guidance Section (Dar al-Tawjeh al-Asari), attached to the court complex.
 This is a mandatory pre-litigation step under Federal Decree-Law No. 41 of 2024.
-There are no exceptions: uncontested, contested, mutual consent -- all Muslim divorce cases must go through the Family Guidance Section first.
+There are no exceptions: uncontested, contested, mutual consent, all Muslim divorce cases must go through the Family Guidance Section first.
+For the wider process, see our divorce in UAE guide.

-The process: three counselling sessions over approximately 30 days.
-Court-appointed family counsellors meet with the spouses (together or separately) and attempt to identify and resolve the underlying issues.
+The reconciliation and arbitration window under the 2024 law is 60 days, reduced from 90 days under the old law.
+Court-appointed family counsellors meet with the spouses, together or separately, and attempt to identify and resolve the underlying issues.
 The goal is reconciliation.
-In cases involving clear harm, the counsellors may issue the non-reconciliation certificate more quickly, but the process cannot be truncated below the minimum session requirement.
+In cases involving clear harm, the counsellors may issue the non-reconciliation certificate more quickly, but couples should expect the 60-day period to frame the timeline.

 What happens at Family Guidance sessions

 A trained family counsellor meets the couple.
 You will be asked about the marriage history, the reasons for seeking divorce, whether children are involved, and whether there are financial disputes.
-You are not in court -- these sessions are confidential and not adversarial.
+You are not in court; these sessions are confidential and not adversarial.
 The counsellor does not decide anything.
-At the end of the process, if reconciliation has failed, a non-reconciliation certificate is issued.
-This certificate is valid for three months; you must file your court petition before it expires.
+At the end of the reconciliation period, if reconciliation has failed, a non-reconciliation certificate is issued.
+This certificate has a short validity, commonly reported at around three months, so you must file your court petition before it expires.

 If your spouse refuses to attend the Family Guidance Section, you can apply to the court for assistance in compelling attendance.
 Courts take non-attendance seriously.
 An obstinate spouse who repeatedly fails to appear can result in the Family Guidance Section issuing a default non-reconciliation certificate, allowing the case to proceed.